A recent study has been doing rounds in the media investigating supplements (including creatine) and their possible link to this disease.

 We wanted to investigate the relationship between testicular germ cell cancer (TGCC), the most common form of tumor-forming cancer in young men, and muscle-building supplements.

 In this population-based case-control study.
 These men were histologically confirmed to have some degree of CCGT.
-People from the control groups were recruited of the same age and also male residents in these hospitals.
+People from the control groups were recruited the same age as male residents in these hospitals.

-Residents received a questionnaire asking about their use of muscle building supplements (MBS), where use was defined as at least once a week for four consecutive weeks.
+Residents received a questionnaire asking about their use of muscle-building supplements (MBS), where service was defined as at least once a week for four consecutive weeks.